-Circle of Friends; Common Spirit School Store; Culinary Arts Club; Distributive Education Clubs of America(DECA); Drama Production(Fall play/Spring musical); Fellowship of Christian Athletes(FCA); Forensics; Future Business Leaders of America (FBLA); German Club; Latin Club; National Honor Society; Math League; Mock Trial; Model United Nations; SkillsUSA; Snowmobile Club; Spanish Club; Student Council; Science Olympiad; Teen Court; Visual Arts Classic(VAC); Yearbook.
+Circle of Friends; T-Bird Nest School Store; Culinary Arts Club; Distributive Education Clubs of America(DECA); Drama Production(Fall play/Spring musical); Fellowship of Christian Athletes(FCA); Forensics; Future Business Leaders of America (FBLA); German Club; Latin Club; National Honor Society; Math League; Mock Trial; Model United Nations; SkillsUSA; Snowmobile Club; Spanish Club; Student Council; Science Olympiad; Teen Court; Visual Arts Classic(VAC); Yearbook.

 Interscholastic Athletic Teams for our students.